 Modelled on Christmas at Kew in the Royal Botanic Gardens in London, the Christmas Garden Berlin opened its doors for the first time in 2016 and has evolved into one of the highlights of the Berlin Christmas season in only a short time.

 You can immerse yourself in a sea of lights consisting of around 30 vibrant illuminations on the 90-minute tour.
-The Santa Clause rustic log cabin offers typical Christmas delicacies for your refreshment.
-The restaurant serves its guests cheese fondue and soups, among other things.
-In addition, the Christmas Garden Berlin offers culinary Christmas favourites such as mulled wine, hot chocolate, röstis, quark balls and much more.
+According to the new hygiene standards the Christmas Garden Berlin also offers culinary Christmas favourites such as mulled wine, hot chocolate, röstis, quark balls and much more.

 Highlights of the Christmas Garden Berlin